kilbanks/anhourinthecity.com/_posts/2017-07-01-day-9-a-well-suited-walk.md

 Walking through Union Square, which is the shopping center that borders the Tenderloin, is such a strange combinations of smells.
 It really is a blending of the rich and the poor.
 You have the smell of department stores and perfume intermingling with the smell of piss and the occasional hot dog cart.
 I find it fascinating and depressing how San Francisco attempts to gild over its rampant homeless problem.

 Wrapping up my blog early today because I am heading to my friend Ben’s Britney Spears themed birthday party!!
-It’s giving me the opportunity to do my of my **favorite** things; dress Chris is drag!!
+It’s giving me the opportunity to do one of my **favorite** things; dress Chris is drag!!